Energetic neutron identification with pulse shape discrimination in pure CsI crystals: Experimental Details

 A pre-selection is applied offline to remove waveforms that exceeded the maximum ADC voltage range.
 Waveforms with pile-up, corresponding to multiple scintillation peaks in the same time window are also removed by applying the following algorithm.
 Using the \texttt{find\_peaks} method from the \texttt{scipy} python package \cite{scipy,2020SciPy-NMeth} the number of local minima present in the waveform's 30\,$\upmu$s time window is measured.
 The \texttt{find\_peaks} prominence parameter is set to 8.5\% for \purecsi and 40\% for \csitl.
 Waveforms with two local minima within the 30\,$\upmu$s time window that are separated by a timing window of $\geq 30$\,ns for \purecsi and $\geq 0.4$\,$\upmu$s for \csitl are classified as pile-up waveforms and rejected.
 Over 98\% of pure CsI and CsI(Tl) waveforms in the beam-off sample pass the pre-selection.
 In the beam-on sample, over 90\% of pure CsI waveforms and 96\% of CsI(Tl) waveforms pass the pre-selection.
 The waveform energy distributions before and after the pre-selection are included in Appendix A. Waveforms are also required to have a total energy above 12\,MeV.

-A typical \purecsi and \csitl waveform is shown in Figure \ref{fig_typical_waveform}.
+Shown in Figure \ref{fig_typical_waveform} is an overlay of a typical waveform with muon-like and neutron-like pulse shape for \purecsi and \csitl.
 The waveform $t_0$ is defined as the start of the scintillation emission and is measured using an Optimum Filter fit with the \texttt{QETpy} software framework \cite{caleb_w_fink_2021_5104856}.
 The energy deposited is computed by integrating the waveform over a long time window beginning from the waveform $t_0$.
 The long time windows applied correspond to $t_\mathrm{long}^\mathrm{pure} = 500$\,ns for \purecsi and $t_\mathrm{long}^\mathrm{Tl} = 22\,\upmu$s for \csitl.
 These time windows are used as they contain the significant majority of the primary scintillation emission as shown in Figure \ref{fig_typical_waveform}.
-Energy calibration is completed off-site using the 0.569\,MeV, 1.063\,MeV and 1.770\,MeV primary photons emitted from a $^{207}$Bi source as well as 1.46 MeV photons emitted from natural $^{40}$K background \cite{Zyla:2020zbs,MuniraThesis} The energy calibration stability was cross-checked on-site using the peaking energy distribution from cosmic muons.
+Energy calibration is completed off-site using the 0.569\,MeV, 1.063\,MeV and 1.770\,MeV primary photons emitted from a $^{207}$Bi source as well as 1.46 MeV photons emitted from natural $^{40}$K background \cite{Zyla:2020zbs,MuniraThesis}.
+The energy calibration stability was cross-checked on-site using the peaking energy distribution from cosmic muons.
 The charge-ratio pulse shape characterization presented in Section \ref{sec_PSD} is insensitive to the energy calibration.